mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/client/kotlin.md

 The above listener allows us to determine that that user has logged in successfully.
 After successful login based on the user name, the app will show `start call` button (for `Alice`) or `Waiting for incoming call` text (for `Bob`).

-Now in the `MainActivity` class add helper method that hidess all UI items:
+Now in the `MainActivity` class add helper method that hides all UI items:

 ```kotlin
 private fun cleanUI() {